Taliayaya/Project-86/README.md

 Please be aware that juggernaut stats, sounds, and visual effects are temporary and subject to change.
 Report issues, bugs, or suggest improvements on the Issue page, Discord Community Server, or share your ideas.

 ## How to Contribute

+> **⚠ This section is not to download the game**.
+It is for people willing to help the project development, coding and so on.
+[Go back to the download game section](#download)

 Project 86 is an open source fan game.
 Hence, anyone can freely contribute to his project and this part is here to help you to set up.
 First, make sure to join the [discord server](https://discord.gg/Yh2TQH97yA).
 By doing so, communications will be made easier and you'll have access to the current tasks.
 These tasks are not only coding tasks.
 There are modeling, coding, musics, level design, art, story/lore, etc. Enough to find something you may do!